GDP-ADMIN/codehub/oauth2-proxy/README.md

 - Docker and Docker Compose installed
 - bash shell environment
 - openssl for SSL certificate generation
+- SSL Certificate, if using on https website
 - nano text editor (for .env file editing)
 - Basic understanding of OAuth2 and Google OAuth credentials